awsdocs/amazon-glacier-developer-guide/doc_source/api-DeleteVaultAccessPolicy.md

 ## Responses<a name="api-DeleteVaultAccessPolicy-responses"></a>

-In response, Amazon Glacier returns `204 No Content` if the policy is successfully deleted\.
+In response, Glacier returns `204 No Content` if the policy is successfully deleted\.

 ### Syntax<a name="api-DeleteVaultAccessPolicy-responses-syntax"></a>